microsoft/vscode-dev-containers/containers/vsonline-linux/README.md

 ## Using this definition with an existing folder

+While the definition itself works unmodified, you can also directly reference pre-built versions of `.devcontainer/Dockerfile` by using the `image` property in `.devcontainer/devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to:

+` mcr.microsoft.com/vscode/devcontainers/universal:linux`

+Alternatively, you can use the contents of the `Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.

+### Adding the definition to your project

-To use the container, just follow these steps:
+Just follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.

-2. To use VS Code's copy of this definition:
+2. To use the pre-built image:
    1. Start VS Code and open your project folder.
    2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
    3. Select the General Purpose Multi-Language Development Container (VS Online) definition.

-3. To use latest-and-greatest copy of this definition from the repository:
+3. To use the Dockerfile for this definition (*rather than the pre-built image*):
    1. Clone this repository.
    2. Copy the `.devcontainer` folder from the `containers/vsonline-linux` folder in the cloned repository to the root of your project folder.
    3. Start VS Code and open your project folder.